ember-learn/cli-guides/guides/basic-use/assets-and-dependencies.md

 However, having both files causes confusion for collaborators and is incompatible with some CI systems.

-To switch from `yarn` to `npm`, delete the `yarn.lock` and run `npm install` to generate a `package-lock.json`.
+To switch back to `npm`, delete the lockfile from your package manager and run `npm install` to generate a `package-lock.json`.

-To have Ember CLI use `yarn` by default for all new projects, create a `.ember-cli` file in your home directory with:
+To have Ember CLI use `yarn` or `pnpm` by default for all new projects, create a `.ember-cli` file in your home directory with:

 ```json
 {